s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

---- question 6 fill here ---

 We have used flake8 to adjust our code and check that our code is pep8 compliant.
 It is important that our code is understandable for human readers.
 We have grouped a well organized code in two subtitles: documentation and styling.
 Documentation is important for code maintanence and further development.
 It saves us a lot of time, especially when re-visiting an old project, or a code written by someone else.
 Styling is also important for everyone to understand and contribute easily.
+Pep8 ... and flake was used to ...

 ## Version control